jmjkim/fisphase1-project/README.md

 - External CSS file to enhances visual performance.

-- Only vanilla JavaScript is used for this project.
+- Vanilla JavaScript is used for this project.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)